andlessa/back2futureTrigger/README.md

     <img src="./spin_dists_log.png" alt="Comparison of distributions" width=65% height=65% />
 </p>

-[This notebook](./spin_tests.ipynb) shows the impact on the rest frame of the decaying particle and compares the angular distributions of the daughters with and without off-shell effects.
+[This notebook](./spin_tests.ipynb) shows the impact on the angular distributions of the daughters in the rest frame of the decaying particle with and without off-shell effects.
 In particular, it is shown that if off-shell effects are turned off, the results with the full matrix element are identical to the ones without any spin correlation taken into account.